Oil Tank Sweep FAQ (Frequently Asked Questions)

 Discovering that you have a buried tank, removing it and finding out you have to spend tens of thousands of dollars to clean it up an oil leak is not what you would call good news, and you never used oil heat!

 This situation is something no one wants to deal with but this is all too common, oil heat was king and most homes built before 1980 had oil heat at one time.
-Don’t believe me - because your house is on natural gas?
+Don’t believe me because your house is on natural gas?
 Well prove to me you always had gas, if you can’t you had oil most likely.
+To be fair things don't look the same today as they did years ago.

 Why do a tank sweep?